sjd69/Applied_Cryptography/reports/phase-1.md

 			* Property 12: Group Classification - Private groups will be used for secret projects within the organization - possibly ones whos existence is not even know to employees outside the project team.
 			Public groups will be used for project groups not under any level of secrecy within a company.
 			* Property 15: Group Uniqueness - Group names should reflect the project names that they represent and there should be only one group per project.
-			* Property 16: User Membersips - Employees will be able to access multiple groups for different projects that they are involved in.
+			* Property 16: User Memberships - Employees will be able to access multiple groups for different projects that they are involved in.
 			* Property 17: Membership Abandonment - Employees may leave groups if they stop working on that project in real-life.
 		* Files
+		 	* Property 20: Server File Uniqueness - Project groups may have files of the same name.
+			* Property 21: Group File Uniqueness - Files within project groups will be uniquely named.
+			* Property 22: Individual File Uniqueness - Files may be overwritten or renamed if an existing file with the same name already exists.
+			* Property 23: Private File Removal - A user may delete his own file, as well as any user may request that a file be reviewed for removal.
+			* Property 24: Public File Removal - A user may delete his own file, as well as any user may request that a file be reviewed for removal by a system administrator.
 		* Other
+			* Property 29: Server Size - The amount of users connected to the system will not exceed the maximum server size, else availability may be affected.
+			* Property 30: Server Maintenance - Maintenance will be performed at regular intervals to clear up potentially free space.